Master Of Counseling Degree (M.Coun.) - Clinical Mental Health Counseling - Pocatello

 The median annual wage for mental health counselors was $46,240 in 2019.

-Employment of mental health counselors and marriage and family therapists is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment of mental health counselors is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
 Growth is expected in both occupations as more people have mental health counseling services covered by their insurance policies.

 The Idaho Counselor Licensing Board requires the following for licensable hours: